oz123/pytest-localftpserver/docs/usage.rst

 Login with the TLS server
 ^^^^^^^^^^^^^^^^^^^^^^^^^

-Tthis example utilizes methods of the the high-level interface, which are  explained in :ref:`get_login_data` and :ref:`get_file_contents`.
+This example utilizes methods of the the high-level interface, which are  explained in :ref:`get_login_data` and :ref:`get_file_contents`.

 The below example test logs into the TLS ftpserver, creates the file ``testfile.txt``, with content 'test text' and